Advanced programming languages

 (a1,b1) `meet` (a2,b2) = (a1 `meet` a2, b1 `meet` b2)

 It's easy to make the "natural" lifting of the lattice operations, relations and elements to almost any data structure.
-The end result is that if you use the expression bot or the relation <: anywhere in your code, Haskell can infer their "appropriate" meaning based on the type of the expression (which it can also infer).
+The end result is that if you use the expression bot or the relation <: anywhere in your code, Haskell can infer, at compile-time, their "appropriate" meaning based on the type of the expression (which it can also infer).

 Favorite features